-Use this task in a build or release pipeline to run a Windows .bat or .cmd script and optionally allow it to change the stage.
+Use this task to run a Windows .bat or .cmd script.
+Optionally, allow it to permanently modify environment variables.

-# Batch Script # Run a windows cmd or bat script and optionally allow it to change the environment - task: BatchScript@1 inputs: filename: #arguments: # Optional #modifyEnvironment: False # Optional #workingFolder: # Optional #failOnStandardError: false # Optional
+# Batch script # Run a Windows command or batch script and optionally allow it to change the environment - task: BatchScript@1 inputs: filename: #arguments: # Optional #modifyEnvironment: False # Optional #workingFolder: # Optional #failOnStandardError: false # Optional

 test.bat at the root of your repo:

 @echo off echo Hello World from %AGENT_NAME%. echo My ID is %AGENT_ID%. echo AGENT_WORKFOLDER contents: @dir %AGENT_WORKFOLDER% echo AGENT_BUILDDIRECTORY contents: @dir %AGENT_BUILDDIRECTORY% echo BUILD_SOURCESDIRECTORY contents: @dir %BUILD_SOURCESDIRECTORY% echo Over and out.